rikulo/stream/example/hello-ajax/README.md

-#Hello Dynamic Contents
+#Hello Ajax Contents

-This sample demonstrates how to generate dynamic contents in your web application.
+This sample demonstrates how to show dynamic contents retrieved with Ajax in your web application.

 ##How the application works